carodak/SavannahVR/README.md

 # SavannahVR
 The first virtual reality environment that I developed for my master's degree project in computer science (thesis).
-I can not put in the code because this environment is in partnership with health institutes and companies.
+I can not put in the code since my project was in partnership with health institutes and companies.
 This environment led to the acceptance of a scientific paper published at the BFAL 2020 conference: https://link.springer.com/chapter/10.1007/978-3-030-60735-7_12.

 Savannah VR was developed at the Heron Laboratory of the Department of Computer Science and Operations Research of the University of Montreal using C# with Unity3D Virtual Savannah: An Effective Therapeutic and Relaxing Treatment 109 2017.1.4 engine.
 It is a therapeutic virtual experience designed to relax and unwind.